 Top tips for this stage:

-“McDermott is all about collaboration, with many of our practice groups working together across the platform to solve the challenges our clients face on a day to day basis.
-Getting acquainted with attorneys across a variety of practice groups and that are geographically diverse builds on the collegial atmosphere of our firm, even at the summer associate level.” – Wilkerson and Mazur
+“McDermott is all about collaboration, with many of our practice groups working together across the platform to solve the challenges our clients face on a day-to-day basis.
+Getting acquainted with lawyers across a variety of practice groups and locations builds on the collegial atmosphere of our firm, even at the summer associate level.” – Richman and Gilbert

 And finally…